SongLeeEun/iPenGraph/CONTRIBUTING.md

 `diagrams/`.

-If you create a new diagram in `packages/examples/src/` and you'd like to make sure that future changes to Penrose don't inadvertently break your diagram, go ahead add it to the registry!
+If you create a new diagram in `packages/examples/src/` and you'd like to make sure that future changes to iPenGraph don't inadvertently break your diagram, go ahead add it to the registry!
 For instance, let's say you create this directory under `packages/examples/src/`: